-\end{theorem} The condition $|\alpha|+|\theta|<1$ is required to ensure that $\by_t$ has the stationary distribution discussed in section \ref{sec-station} as $N,T\rightarrow\infty$.
-The asymptotic precision matrix $\Sigma_w$ has zero off-diagonal block hence the estimators $\hat\beta$ and $\hat\mu_{-\beta}$ are asymptotically independent.
-It is noteworthy that to consistently estimate the parameters, the population eigen gap $\pi_N$ should grow faster than $\sqrt{TN\rho_N}$ with $N\rho_N=\omega\lrp{\log N}$ in Theorem \ref{prp-rdpg-concent}.
-This rate can be compared to the assumption of $\pi_N =\omega (N\rho_N)$ made in \cite{cape2019signal} for eigenvector deviation results in signal plus noise matrix models.
-The growth rate needed in Theorem \ref{prp-rdpg-concent} matches the rate in \cite{cape2019signal} as long as $T = O(N\rho_N)$.
-If $T$ grows faster then, the Theorem \ref{prp-rdpg-concent} requires a better concentration of $\hat{\bU}$ in order for ENAR estimation to remain accurate.
-The convergence rate of $\sqrt{T}$ for the latent position effects $\hat\beta$ is slower than $\sqrt{NT}$ for the rest, which matches the rates obtained in \cite{chen2023community} for their CNAR model.
-We conjecture that the rate of convergence for $\hat{\beta}$ is dependent on the growth rate of the eigenvectors, which in turn depends on the growth rate of $\rho_N$ and $\pi_N$.
-We explore this issue more in the context of AMNAR in a later section.
+\end{theorem} The condition $|\alpha_{ev}|+|\theta_{ev}|<1$ is required to ensure that $\by_t$ has the stationary distribution discussed in section \ref{sec-station} as $N,T\rightarrow\infty$.
+It is noteworthy that to consistently estimate the parameters, the population network density $N\rho_N$ should grow faster than $T$ and $\log^4N$ in Theorem \ref{thm-enar-ev-clt-NT}.
+The growth rate needed in Theorem \ref{thm-enar-ev-clt-NT} matches the rate in \cite{cape2019signal} as long as $T = O(\log^4N)$.
+If $T$ grows faster then, the Theorem \ref{thm-enar-ev-clt-NT} requires a better concentration of $\hat{\bU}$ for ENAR estimation to remain accurate.
+The convergence rate of $\sqrt{T}$ for the latent position effects $\hat\beta_{ev}$ is slower than $\sqrt{NT}$ for the rest, which matches the rates obtained in \cite{chen2023community} for their CNAR model.

 Next, we consider the case where $K$ grows along with $N$ and $T$ as well.